qiskit-community/lindbladmpo/docs/background.md

 # iTensor Library

 The present code is based on the iTensor library, C++ version 3 https://www.itensor.org.
-See also the following papers: https://arxiv.org/abs/2007.14822 .
+See also the following paper: https://arxiv.org/abs/2007.14822 .
 The library allows to construct and manipulate MPS and MPO in a simple way and it allows to run DMRG calculations.
 It also allows to compute the time-evolution of a system where the state is encoded as an MPS and its Hamiltonian is encoded as an MPO.